AlexEidt/Vidio/README.md

 ## Documentation

-ImageIO features `Video` and `VideoWriter` structs which can read and write videos.
+Video-IO features `Video` and `VideoWriter` structs which can read and write videos.

 ## `Video`